etal/cnvkit/doc/plots.rst

 the output diagram it will be shown as neutral copy number (white or faint colors) rather than a loss (blue), because the sample's X chromosome (and Y) is recognized and expected to be haploid.
 (See :doc:`sex`.)

-The sample sex can be specified with the ``-x``/``--sample-sex`` option, or will otherwise be guessed automatically (see :doc:`sex`).
+The sample sex can be specified with the ``-x``/``--sample-sex`` option, or will otherwise be guessed automatically.
 This visual correction is done by default, but can be disabled with the option ``--no-shift-xy``.

 Reducing cluttered gene labels
 ``````````````````````````````